sqlitecloud/docs/src/pages/docs/commands/set-key.md

 ---
 title: SET KEY
-description: The SET KEY command is used to set/update a keyname to a specific keyvalue.
-Once set the updated value is immediately used by the server (and automatically distributed on the cluster).
+description: The SET KEY command sets or updates a keyname to a specific keyvalue
 ---

 ## Syntax